 Why It Matters

 About 27 million immigrants and their children are part of families with at least one member who receives public benefits.

-But the Trump-Pence administration is changing the country’s “public charge” rule to deny visas, green cards, and entry into the United States to immigrants who have received or are considered likely to receive certain public benefits — like government-funded health insurance, nutrition assistance, and public housing — with very limited exceptions
+But the Trump-Pence administration changed the country’s “public charge” rule to deny visas, green cards, and entry into the United States to immigrants who have received or are considered likely to receive certain public benefits — like government-funded health insurance, nutrition assistance, and public housing — with very limited exceptions.

-The new immigration rule is due to take effect on Feb.
-24, and it would function like a wealth test, making it more difficult for immigrants with low incomes to enter or remain in the United States.
+The new immigration rule is set to function like a wealth test, making it more difficult for immigrants with low incomes to enter or remain in the United States.

 How We Got Here & Where We're Headed

 - What to expect next